maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/3-a1commitwithrefs.png

 `HEAD` still points at `master`.
-But `master` now exists and points to the new commit object.
+But `master` now exists and points at the new commit object.

 `HEAD` and `master` are both refs.
 A ref is a label used by Git or the user to identify a specific commit.
 All refs are simply text files on disk.
 The `master` ref is represented by a file called `master`.
 It contains the hash of the commit it points at.

 Graph property: it has three "current" versions.
-Git behaviour: changes can be made easily, then grouped into a commit.
+Git behavior: changes can be made easily, then grouped into a commit.
 The first current version is the working copy.
 This represents the moment by moment changes that the user makes to their content.
 It has no history, but is the most current version.
 The second current version is the index.
 This, too, has no history.
 But it is a subset of the working copy changes.
 It is the place where the user gathers the changes that comprise a commit.
 The third current version is the current commit.
 This represents a set of changes made to the working copy that are meaningful enough to the user that they can be labelled with a commit message.

 file://images/4-a1withindexwcnodes.png